 Automating the process of errors detection

-Delivering a detailed information about the cause of an error
+Delivering detailed information about the cause of an error

 Which version of the application contains the bug?
 How many users experienced it?
 Which line of the code is the problematic one?
-Which values reprocessed by your application caused the problem?
-All of those are important questions, which answers to are the key when looking for the solution to the problem.
+Which values reprocessed by your use caused the problem?
+Those are essential questions, and answers to are the key when looking for the solution to the problem.

 Giving you the details of possible solutions

-One of the most important assumptions of DevOps is a quick response to appearing problems.
-Reverse debugging significantly supports this process by boosting obtaining information about the current status of the application on production, and giving you the details for solutions if some problem appeared.
-For example, you can check which commit of your application caused the error and to which part of the commit history you have to reset your project to, in order to receive a working / bug-free version.
+One of the most critical assumptions of DevOps is a quick response to appearing problems.
+Reverse debugging supports this process by boosting obtaining information about the current status of the application on production and giving you the details for solutions if some problem appeared.
+For example, you can check which commit of your use caused the error and to which part of the commit history you have to reset your project to receive a working / bug-free version.

 How to get that information?

 As we mentioned in the beginning, reverse debugging tools might be compared with a flight recorder.
-But what actually does it record?
+But what does it record?
 The answer is simple: everything.
-Everything that happens in an application while it’s running on production.
-Every value of every variable, method, exception, field. etc. It brings to mind putting breakpoints on every single line of your code, and saving the results to a separate file, in order to dive into this data, when the crash appears.
+Everything that happens in an application while it's running on production.
+Every value of every variable, method, exception, field, and many more.
+It brings to mind putting breakpoints on every single line of your code, and saving the results to a separate file, to dive into this data, when the crash appears.

 How is this process carried out from the technical side?

-Right now you might be wondering: is it a viable undertaking to a create a whole reverse debugging infrastructure for an application?
-To answer this question I will share with you numbers that my team had the opportunity to observe thanks to cooperation in projects which implemented this technology:
+Right now, you might be wondering: is it a viable undertaking to create a whole reverse debugging infrastructure for an application?
+To answer this question, I will share with you numbers that my team had the opportunity to observe thanks to cooperation in projects which implemented this technology: